-If you have a medical concern requiring incision and drainage (I&D), FastMed Urgent Care is here to help.
-We’re available extended hours, 7 days a week, including holidays.
-Our highly qualified medical professionals are trained in minor surgical procedures such as I&D for abscesses, simple cysts and other types of skin concerns.
+If you have a medical concern requiring incision and drainage (I&D), FastMed is here to help.
+We’re available for extended hours, 7 days a week, including holidays.
+Our highly qualified medical professionals are trained in minor surgical procedures such as I&D for abscesses, simple cysts, and other types of skin concerns.

 What causes abscesses?

 Incision and drainage (I&D) is most often necessary for an abscess, boil, or wound.
 An abscess is a painful infection that occurs when the oil or sweat glands become obstructed, trapping bacteria beneath the skin.
 Inflammation and infection result, which leads many to the hospital ER.
 Incision and drainage, however, is actually a simple procedure that can be performed safely and conveniently at your local FastMed clinic—usually much faster and more affordably than at most hospital ERs.

 I&D is necessary for wound or abscess drainage because while antibiotics are effective against bacteria, they only travel through the blood to the affected tissues.
 The bacteria in an abscess are in a pocket and don’t come into contact with the antibiotic, so are not destroyed.
 Once opened, the pain is mostly alleviated through reduced pressure on the site, and the abscess or wound can begin to heal, something it’s unlikely to do on its own.
 In fact, if left untreated, the problem can lead to lasting complications such as scarring, need for debridement (removal of affected or dead tissue), or sepsis—an infection of the bloodstream that can be life-threatening.
 Your FastMed medical professionals can eliminate this possibility by performing incision and drainage comfortably and affordably in one of our clinics.

 The incision and drainage procedure